lisp-mirror/lqml/examples/meshtastic/readme.md

 Tested
 ------

-Currently tested on Linux, macOS, android.
-The macOS version shows an exception during BLE ini, but works nevertheless.
+Tested on Linux, macOS, android, iOS.
+The macOS version shows an ECL exception during BLE ini, but works nevertheless.

-The iOS version doesn't currently work yet (WIP).

 How to use cl-meshtastic
 ------------------------

-You currently need 2 meshtastic radio devices, both should be running before you start the app.
+You currently need exactly 2 meshtastic radio devices, both should be running before you start the app.
 Both bluetooth and location needs to be enabled (coarse location permission is required on android for BLE to work).

 Pairing might sometimes require some playing around.
 If it asks for a PIN and your device doesn't have a display (like the RAK starter kit), just use `123456`.

+On iOS pairing is not needed beforehand, because it will ask for pairing and PIN during BLE ini.

+If your android phone says "no BLE devices found" (see logcat output), you might need to uninstall an eventual app which used the LoRa radio before, and restart the phone.

 On Linux you might need to restart the bluetooth service if you want to pair a different device (after already pairing a first one).